 GeneCards Summary for SOCS1 Gene

 SOCS1 (Suppressor Of Cytokine Signaling 1) is a Protein Coding gene.
-Diseases associated with SOCS1 include hodgkin lymphoma and hepatocellular carcinoma.
+Diseases associated with SOCS1 include Hodgkin Lymphoma and Hepatocellular Carcinoma.
 Among its related pathways are Development EPO-induced Jak-STAT pathway and Kit Receptor Signaling Pathway.
 GO annotations related to this gene include protein kinase binding and insulin-like growth factor receptor binding.
 An important paralog of this gene is SOCS7.

 UniProtKB/Swiss-Prot Summary for SOCS1 Gene